microsoft/aici/README.md

 which run in on the same machine as the LLM inference engine, utilizing the CPU while the GPU is busy with token generation.
 AICI is:

-- **secure**: Wasm modules are sandboxed and cannot access the filesystem, network, or any other resources
+- **secure**: Wasm modules are [sandboxed](#security) and cannot access the filesystem, network, or any other resources
 - **fast**: Wasm modules are compiled to native code and run in parallel with the LLM inference engine, inducing only a minimal overhead to the generation process
 - **flexible**: Wasm modules can be generated in any language that can compile to Wasm

 This repository contains:

-- the definition of the AICI binary interface (see below)
+- the [definition](aici_abi/README.md#low-level-interface) of the AICI binary interface
 - [aici_abi](aici_abi) - a Rust crate for easily implementing controllers (Wasm modules adhering to AICI)
 - [aicirt](aicirt) - an implementation of a runtime for controllers, built on top [Wasmtime](https://wasmtime.dev/);
-  LLM inference engines talk to `aicirt` via POSIX shared memory and semaphores
+  LLM inference engines talk to aicirt via shared memory and semaphores
 - [rLLM](rllm) - a reference implementation of an LLM inference engine
-- [pyaici](pyaici) - a Python package for interacting with `aicirt` and running controllers
+- [pyaici](pyaici) - a Python package for interacting with aicirt and running controllers
-- [promptlib](promptlib) - a Python package that exposes API for easily creating and running `DeclCtrl` ASTs (will change to generate `PyCtrl` programs in the future)
+- [promptlib](promptlib) - a Python package that exposes API for easily creating and running DeclCtrl ASTs (will change to generate PyCtrl programs in the future)

 And a number of sample/reference controllers:

-- [yes/no](aici_abi/src/yesno.rs) and [uppercase](aici_abi/src/uppercase.rs) - small samples for `aici_abi` usage
+- [yes/no](aici_abi/src/yesno.rs) and [uppercase](aici_abi/src/uppercase.rs) - small samples for aici_abi
 - [PyCtrl](pyvm) - an embedded Python 3 interpreter (using [RustPython](https://github.com/RustPython/RustPython)),
   which lets you write controllers in Python
 - [JsCtrl](jsvm) - an embedded JavaScript interpreter (using [QuickJS](https://bellard.org/quickjs/)),
   which lets you write controllers in JavaScript
 - [DeclCtrl](declvm) - a controller that interprets a simple JSON AST (Abstract Syntax Tree) to specify constraints

-Everything is implemented in Rust, unless otherwise stated.
+Everything above implemented in Rust, unless otherwise stated.

 ## Getting started